Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Notes: Grand Junction sits along Interstate 70 but can still feel a little isolated.
+The population has grown 10% during the last decade, and home prices have increased 2% since a year ago.

 Recommended as a Retirement Spot?
 Yes